almeidarayen/almeidarayen/README.md

 # Rayen Almeida

 ## 👋 About Me:
-I am in the first period of Product Design and I am looking for an internship opportunity in the area as an UX/UI Designer.
-I have a degree in Digital Marketing and have 2 years of experience.
+I have a degree in Digital Marketing, with a focus on social media management, campaign management with a focus on Adsense and E-mail Marketing.
+I am currently pursuing an MBA in Business Analytics, focusing on specializing in Data Analysis, using information to understand business in greater depth and the best way to engage the target audience.

 ## 💻 Skills:
+- Power BI
-- Figma, Adobe XD
+- Excel
+- Looker Studio
-- Photoshop, Illutrator
+- SQL
-- Miro
+- Google Analytics

 ## 🔄 Version Control:
 - Git (GitHub).